LogtalkDotOrg/logtalk3/README.md

 https://logtalk.org/

-At this address you can download installers for your operating-system and also find additional documentation and information about Logtalk.
+At this address you can download installers for your operating-system and find full documentation on Logtalk.

 Installation